marsrobertson/one-life-true-self/readme.md

 - $50 per hour (half of my old rate)
 - 10 hours per week

-Generously compensated in stock options (vested PNK) to ensure aligned incentives:
+Compensated in stock options (vested PNK) to ensure aligned incentives:
-- 1% (10m)
+- 1% (10m) which is 5.6% of the total team pool
 - 4 years vesting
 - 6 months cliff
 - the vesting period starting Wednesday 22nd January 2020 (date of the initial call)
 - during the part-time period, the vesting is at 50% speed

+*(that incentivizes me to join full-time sooner)*

 ### Going full-time: Chief Integration Officer